 1. English Ivy

-English ivy helps remove benzene from the air.
+English Ivy is also incredibly effective at removing benzene from the air.
 Benzene is a carcinogen commonly found in paint, paint strippers, pressed wood furniture, dyes, detergents, and synthetic fibers.
-You can pick these little plants up for around $4 at Home Depot or other garden centers.
+In the NASA study, English Ivy removed almost 90% of the benzene in a sealed chamber in 24 hours.

 3. Peace Lily

-Although you can buy peace lilies anytime, they’re often cheapest and most widely available in the spring.
-Depending on where you get yours, and what time of year it is, expect to pay $15 to $50 for a fully grown peace lily plant.
+Although you can buy Peace Lilies anytime, they’re often cheapest and most widely available in the spring.
+Depending on where you get yours, and what time of year it is, expect to pay $15 to $50 for a fully grown Peace Lily plant.

 5. Dwarf Date Palm

 In 1994, The New York Times interviewed Dr. William Wolvertine, a leading scientist at NASA who contributed to the groundbreaking study around these houseplants.
-And, according to Wolvertine’s research, the dwarf date palm comes in at number one for removing xylene from the air.
+According to Wolvertine’s research, the Dwarf Date Palm comes in at number one for removing xylene from the air.
 Xylene is an especially harmful chemical that is commonly emitted from paints, wood-burning fireplaces, and tobacco smoke.